clarelgibson/dash/README.md

 Full guidance on creating a new repository from a Github template can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Customizing the README
 In your new repository, delete everything above the horizontal rule.
-Replace any text in curly braces (`{}`) with your own.
+Replace any text in curly braces `{}` with your own.

-## Customizing the wiki
+## Customizing the documentation
-The project wiki is where you will include all documentation to support your data analysis, including the project's goals or the business use case, the intended stakeholders, key performance indicators (KPIs), data sources and data assumptions.
+The project documentation folders are numbered `01` to `07`.
+Within each folder are templates that you can customize to support your data analysis, including the project's goals or the business use case, the intended stakeholders, key performance indicators (KPIs), data sources and assumptions, data preparation steps, exploratory data analysis, explanatory analysis, insights and optimizations.
+Access each folder in turn to customize the documentation to your project.

-Navigate to the wiki area and complete the information on each page as directed.

 # Acknowledgements
 This project is inspired by various online data analysis courses and articles, including: